nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/4-seqsearch.rst

 .. code-block::

-   prokfunfind -d queries -f blast-search -g ./genome-list.tsv --outputprefix ./out/blast-search/blast
+   prokfunfind -f queries/blast-search/config.yaml -g ./genome-list.tsv --outputprefix ./out/blast-search/blast

 This command will first print an overall summary of how many function components were detected in each genome.
 This output will summarize how many